-See the transport pages for more energy efficiency opportunities, case studies and resources.
+See the transport guides for more energy efficiency opportunities, case studies and resources.

 One of the greatest challenges for businesses in the tourism sector is to reduce energy consumption while maintaining customer comfort in climate-controlled facilities.

-Where there are differences in building geometry (such as in motels and caravan parks), insulation and draught-proofing are an important consideration.
+Where there are differences in building geometry, insulation and draught-proofing are an important consideration.

-An energy management strategy is key to lowering energy costs.
-Building management systems including timers, occupancy sensors and remote controls will assist your level of control.
+A firm energy management plan is key to reducing energy costs.
+Building management systems including timers, occupancy sensors and remote controls will bring automated savings to your facility.
 Staff training can also be a cost-effective means of finding quick energy savings.